About U.S. Bank

 The Fixed-Rate U.S. Bank student loan offered a fixed interest rate of 7.99%, or an APR of 7.80%.
 Like the No-Fee U.S. Bank student loan, you could receive a .50% interest rate reduction when you set up auto-pay and deferred payments were also available.
 Repayment plans could last up to 15 years.
 As with the No-Fee U.S. Bank student loan, the Fixed-Rate U.S. Bank student loan had a borrowing minimum of $1,000 and a maximum of the cost of education less any financial aid received.

 Applying for U.S. Bank Student Loans

-You can no longer apply for U.S. Bank student loans, as U.S. Bank doesn’t have a student loan product anymore.
+You can no longer apply for U.S. Bank student loans, as U.S. Bank does not offer student loan products.
 Instead, use our Student Loan Comparison Tool to find loans that are still available to you.
-Remember that it is important to apply for student loans with a credit worthy cosigner, as having one can not only substantially lower your interest rate, but a cosigner with a strong credit history can greatly increase your chances of being approved for student loans of any kind.
+Remember that it is important to apply for student loans with a credit worthy co-signer, as having one can not only substantially lower your interest rate, but a co-signer with a strong credit history can greatly increase your chances of being approved for student loans of any kind.